Vidra98/XYZ_human_loc/README.rst

 ``pip3 install -r requirements.txt``

-Midas_small_weight_

-Midas_DPT_weight_

-Midas_V2_weight_
+If you want to use the midas as a depth depth network, you can download the weight at the following link ( Midas_small_ , Midas_DPT_ , Midas_V2_ ) and then put them in the folder `depth/midas/weigth`.
+They are the weight from the work Rantfl_ and al.

 Command
 =======

 acquisition
 -----------
 An acquisition script have been created to store the mp4 video stream with the corresponding depth map from the D435i stereo camera.
-It store the data in 'input' file.
+It store the data in `input` file.
 The depth map is stored in json files with each line being an array containing the depth map.

 The script is run with :